simonjenga/ListCityATMs/README.md

 ### Instructions

-Eclipse users may run the command: `mvn eclipse:clean && mvn eclipse:eclipse` and then import the whole project with it's source code as a Maven project into the Eclipse IDE.
+Eclipse users may run the command: `mvn eclipse:clean eclipse:eclipse` and then import the whole project with it's source code as a Maven project into the Eclipse IDE.

 To generate project documentation of Java source files (Javadoc), run: ```mvn javadoc:javadoc```